 Work in sections.
 Section hair off with a comb and clips.
 The thicker your hair, the more sections you need.
 Start with a section at your starting point and apply henna from the scalp to ends on your first section, repeat with the next section and keep going until your entire head is saturated root to tip. **SEE BELOW FOR ROOT-ONLY APPLICATIONS/TOUCH-UPS**

-Keep it covered.
+Keep it covered & wait it out.
 Wrap your hair in plastic wrap and cover with a shower cap, beanie, hair scarf, etc—the goal is to use your natural body heat to keep it warm (while also protecting your furniture and linens).
 The longer you leave your henna in, the richer your color will be.
 For deep reds, we recommend at least 4 hours.
 If you have hard to cover grays or are trying to live your best red-headed life, you can leave it up to 6 hours, but never overnight.
 If your hair is long or thick, the henna can get heavy.
 Taking a nap is the perfect way to avoid neck strain.
 If you’re dyeing your hair a brown shade, don't exceed 3 hours, as the henna keeps dyeing long after the indigo and this can cause your hair to come out more red than you want.

 **ROOT ONLY/TOUCH UP APPLICATIONS** Henna will continue to darken your hair until it reaches color saturation.
 Color saturation is as dark as your hair can get while using henna alone without adding indigo.
 If you have found your perfect shade and no longer want to darken the rest of your hair, root only applications are your best bet.